LucasDelfino92/morrowindsharp/setup.md

 ### [**tes3cmd**](https://github.com/john-moonsugar/tes3cmd/releases/download/v0.40-pre-release-2/tes3cmd.exe)

-Cleans plugins by automatically deleting identical-to-master records (records that are usually *unintended* by the author as they do nothing in practice, but which may override *intended* changes by other mods) and solves a number of conflicts/issues by means of a plugin, **multipatch.esp**.
+Cleans plugins by automatically deleting identical-to-master records (records that are usually *unintended* by the author as they do nothing in practice, but which may override *intended* changes by other mods).

 - Place tes3cmd.exe in your **C:\Games\Morrowind\Data Files** folder.